 About default fields (host, source, sourcetype, and more)

-index, which identifies the index in which the related event is located,
+index identifies the index in which the event is located.
+The default field

-linecount, which describes the number of lines the related event contains, and
+linecount describes the number of lines the event contains, and

-This chapter focuses mainly on three important default fields:
+This topic focuses on three key default fields:

 Defining host, source, and sourcetype

 - host - An event's host value is typically the hostname, IP address, or fully qualified domain name of the network host from which the event originated.
 The host value enables you to easily locate data originating from a specific device.
-For an overview of the methods Splunk provides for the override of automatic host assignment, see "About hosts".
+For more information on hosts, see "About hosts".

 - source - The source of an event is the name of the file, stream, or other input from which the event originates.
 For data monitored from files and directories, the value of source is the full path, such as